Ant-Brain/EfficientWord-Net/README.md

 ## Detecting Mulitple Hotwords from audio streams

-The library provides a computation friendly way to detect multiple hotwords from a given stream, installed of running `checkFrame()` of each wakeword individually
+The library provides a computation friendly way to detect multiple hotwords from a given stream, instead of running `scoreFrame()` of each wakeword individually

 ```python
 import os